-Join us for the Ethical Investment Series, where we take a peek under the bonnet of some of the most highly-rated ethical investment funds in the market.
-We will also get to meet a diverse cross-section of industry insiders to get an insight into what makes them tick, and where they see the industry going.
+Join us as we take a peek under the bonnet of some of the most highly-rated ethical investment options in the market.
+We will get to meet a diverse cross-section of industry insiders to get an insight into what makes them tick, and where they see the industry going.

 Prior to becoming Nanuk’s Chief Investment Officer (CIO), one of Tom’s earlier ‘claims to fame’ was representing Australia at the Olympics in sailing, achieving a gold medal and being awarded a Medal of the Order of Australia for his services to sport.